fellowship/upskill_challenges_02/Platform/README.md

 - Your **training data**: The training data set you used to train your model, including image labels as file names, in a folder named _**yourfirstname_yourlastname_training_data.**_

 Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform_jackets,**_ compress the folder, and upload the zip file to OneDrive, Google Drive, or DropBox.
-[Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard no later than _**midnight PST on Monday, June 14 for all employees**_.
+[Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.